Reactivity is such a challenge

 How to tackle reactivity

 I feel reasonably confident talking about this issue now, having had a dog who was pretty reactive.
 Quin has been barking very loudly at lots of dogs we have gone past on walks.
 I’ve found it really hard work to deal with and knowing how to tackle it.
 I have thought about putting him on lead more, or even buying a basket muzzle for him to wear, in case he went for other dogs.
-Fortunately, I decided to work through it.
+I have decided to work through it.
 Here are my tips.

 Start by staying calm.
 You will not help your dog by ‘reacting’ yourself.
 Hopefully, you have a brilliant recall, or your dog is already on lead.
 Call your dog to get its attention, calmly and quietly.
 When your dog is focused on you, albeit they may still be looking at the ‘disturbance’, give quiet praise.
 My friend Kate from the The Canine Hub recommends saying ‘Nice!’ whilst rewarding, as it keeps everything calmer.